-This list wouldn’t be complete without the infamous New King right?
+This list wouldn’t be complete without the infamous New King, right?
 Located in China Town in Amsterdam, it’s a crime if you haven’t tried this Chinese restaurant.
 Unfortunately, it’s always busy so you must reserve a spot to avoid disappointment at the door.
-The food portions are large so be wise what to order. newking.nl
+The food portions are large so be wise about what to order. newking.nl

 All things considered, there are many many more Asian restaurants in Amsterdam, but we can guarantee that these are the ones you will love.